 - The Board recommends the appointment of Mr. Rajendra S Pawar as Chairman of theCompany and Mr. Arvind Thakur as Vice Chairman and Managing Director of the Company onrevised terms and conditions individually for a period of five years to the Shareholdersof the Company at the ensuing Annual General Meeting of the Company.

 Deposits from Public

 The Company has not accepted any Deposits under Chapter V of the Companies Act 2013during the year and hence no amount of principal or interest was outstanding on the dateof the Balance Sheet.

 Share Capital a) Issue of equity shares with differential rights or sweat equity shares

-During the year the Company did not issue any equity shares with differentialrights/sweat equity shares under Companies (Share Capital and Debentures) Rules 2014. b)Issue of Employee Stock Options
+During the year the Company has not issued any equity shares with differentialrights/sweat equity shares under Companies (Share Capital and Debentures) Rules 2014. b)Issue of Employee Stock Options

-The grant wise details of the Employee Stock Option Scheme is partially provided in theNotes to Accounts of the Financial Statement in Annual Report and a comprehensive note on thesame forms part of the Board Report which is available on the website of the Companyand the URL for the same is http://www.niittech. com/investors/otherdisclosures or maybe obtained from the Company and is open for inspection at the Registered Office of the Company.
+The grant wise details of the Employee Stock Option Scheme is partially provided in theNotes to Accounts of the Financial Statement in Annual Report and a comprehensive note onthe same forms part of the Board Report which is available on the website of the Companyand the URL for the same is www.niit-tech. com/investors or may be obtained from theCompany and is open for inspection at the Registered Office of the Company.

 c) Provision of money by Company for purchase of its own shares by employees or bytrustees for the benefit of employees

 In terms of Rule 16(4) of Companies (Share Capital and Debentures) Rules 2014 theCompany is not exercising the voting rights directly by the employees in respect of sharesto which the scheme relates.